-In December 2014, holders of 12.5 million Series 1 cumulative redeemable first preferred shares exercised their option to convert to Series 2 cumulative redeemable first preferred shares and receive quarterly floating quarterly dividend at an annual rate equal to the applicable 90-day Government of Canada treasury bill rate and 1.92 per cent which will reset every quarter going forward.
-The fixed dividend rate on the remaining Series 1 preferred shares was reset for five years at 3.266 per cent per annum.
-Such rate will reset every five years.
-In March 2014, TCPL redeemed all four million of its Series Y preferred shares at a price of \$50 per share plus \$0.2455 representing accrued and unpaid dividends.
+In March 2014, we redeemed all four million of our Series Y preferred shares at a price of \$50 per share plus \$0.2455 representing accrued and unpaid dividends.
 The total face value of the outstanding Series Y shares was \$200 million and they carried an aggregate of \$11 million in annualized dividends.